famma-bench/bench-script/README.md

 * `release_basic`: The release containing 1935 questions, collected from online sources.
 Apart from the questions, both answers and explanations are provided.
 * `release_livepro`: The release containing 103 questions, created by invited experts.
 Only the questions are provided.
+* `release_basic_txt`: The release containing 1935 questions, a purely textual dataset that utilizes OCR to extract multimodal information and convert it into textual context for each question in `release_basic`.

 You can specify the dataset version when downloading, see [Downloading Dataset](#downloading-dataset) for more details.